rmbuan/jpaint/README.md

-# jpaint
+# Project - jPaint

-Old school project made in Visual C++ with MFC
+A software that mimic's Windows Paint using Visual C++ with MFC